camunda/camunda-docs-manual/content/introduction/index.md

 menu:
   main:
     identifier: "user-guide-introduction"
-    parent: "user-guide"

 ---

-Welcome to the Camunda BPM user guide!
-Camunda BPM is a Java-based framework for process automation.
+Welcome to the Camunda BPM Manual!
+Camunda is a Java-based framework for process automation.
 This document contains information about the features provided by the Camunda BPM platform.

-Camunda BPM is built around the process engine component.
-The following illustration shows the most important components of Camunda BPM along with some typical user roles.
+to give you an overview of Camunda, the following illustration shows the most important components along with some typical user roles.

 {{< img src="img/architecture-overview.png" title="Camunda Components and Roles" >}}